space-wizards/website-content/content/post/22-05-19-progress-report-34.md

 Yarr, a pirate ship for admins to ~~abuse~~ use for ~~their~~ your amusement.
 Now we just need to figure out how to make people walk the plank in space.

 TODO Pic from PR

 {{< newsection >}}
-### Bear Hospital Salvage
-*Contributed by mirrorcult*

-An un-bear-ably dangerous salvage map has been added: the bear hospital, featuring several high-value resources if you can get past the various Ursus Caelus specimens in the area.

-TODO Pic from PR

-{{< newsection >}}
-### Five More Salvage Maps
-*Contributed by EmoGarbage404*

-EmoGarbage404 has added not one, not two, but five (5) new salvage maps!
-We don't want to spoil them all, but here's a look at two:

-TODO Pics from PR

-{{< newsection >}}
 ## Minor Changes